aeternity/tutorials/sophia-token-exchange-contract-2.md

 ```
 contract FungibleToken =
   public function transfer : (address, int) => bool
-  public function transferFrom : (address, address, int) => bool
+  public function transfer_from : (address, address, int) => bool

 contract ExchangeContract =
   record state = {
-    receivingToken : FungibleToken,
+    receiving_token : FungibleToken,
-    sendingToken   : FungibleToken,
+    sending_token   : FungibleToken,
     rate            : int}

-  public stateful function init(receivingToken: FungibleToken, sendingToken: FungibleToken, rate: int) = {
+  public stateful function init(receiving_token: FungibleToken, sending_token: FungibleToken, rate: int) = {
-    receivingToken = receivingToken,
+    receiving_token = receiving_token,
-    sendingToken   = sendingToken,
+    sending_token   = sending_token,
     rate            = rate}
 ```

 The main function of our contracts is called ```exchange```.
 It accepts just one parameter - the amount of tokens which we want to exchange.
 ```
 public function exchange(value: int) : bool =
-  state.receivingToken.transferFrom(Call.caller, Contract.address, value)
+  state.receiving_token.transfer_from(Call.caller, Contract.address, value)
-  state.sendingToken.transfer(Call.caller, value * state._rate)
+  state.sending_token.transfer(Call.caller, value * state.rate)
   true
 ```

 There are two ways to send tokens from one address to another:
 - the transfer() function transfers a number of tokens directly from the message sender to another address;
-- approve() and transferFrom() are two functions that allow the transfer to work using a two-step process.
+- approve() and transfer_from() are two functions that allow the transfer to work using a two-step process.
 In the first step a token holder gives another address (usually of a contract) approval to transfer up to a certain number of tokens, known as an allowance.
 The token holder uses approve() to provide this information.

 The first line of our ```exchange``` function transfers previously approved tokens(receivingToken) from caller to еxchange contract.
 Next line transfers the second type tokens(sendingToken) from exchange contract to caller.